-Did this financial product have a su Yes stainable • × investment objective?
-No in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy char its o had inve economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective :% , , , , , , , , , , , , , , , , , , , omoted E/S characteristics, but did make any sustainable investments Unless otherwise specified, all actual data, w vithin this peri odic report are expressed as a quarterly weighted average.
+Did this financial product have a sust Yes ainab estment objective?
+No It made sustainable investment with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It made sustainable investments with a social characits obj had a invest moted Environmental/Social (E/S) cteristics and while it did not have as ective a sustainable investment, it proportion of 67.7% of sustainable ments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective moted E/S characteristics, but did ake any sustainable investments objective:% Unless otherwise specified, all actual data, w vithin th nis period lic report are expressed as a quarterly weighted average based on the AUM.